-On the shores of Lake Austin and a mere 10-minute excursion from the hustle and bustle of downtown, the Laguna Gloria branch of The Contemporary Austin Museum is the perfect place to experience the latest and greatest sculptures and designs.
-Grab a quick coffee in West Austin at Mozart’s Coffee Roasters, then drive up the road to where the museum lies at the foothills of Mount Bonnell.
+On the shores of Lake Austin and a mere 10-minute excursion from the hustle and bustle of downtown sits The Contemporary Austin - Laguna Gloria.
+This is the perfect place to experience some of the greatest sculptures, installations and designs in Austin.

 Laguna Gloria is part of The Contemporary’s “Museum Without Walls” program, which aims to provide the public with outdoor exhibits at diverse locations around Austin.
 The entire museum is outdoors, and a trail extending out from the back door of the visitors center leads you through an alluring circuit of contemporary art.
 The diverse exhibits include works from local, national and international artists.
 The time to complete the circuit ranges between 30 minutes to an hour.

 The Contemporary Austin Jones Center.
 Courtesy of The Contemporary Austin.